mrhanti/coding-task/README.md

 - combination of vendors and circles

 Your task is to buld a React component that will allow the user to define the sharing settings for a job.
+Please focus on building the functionality.
+Tests are not required and the designs don't need to be pixel-perfect.

 You will need to use the following API endpoints to fetch the data:
 - https://mock.hellogustav.com/vendors - returns a list of all available vendors; every vendor has a name and id